top of page

 Infant Symptoms

 Your baby's symptoms can vary depending on the severity of allergy or intolerance.
-The most common reactions include – rash, colic, eczema, reflux, failure to thrive, vomiting, diarrhea, nursing aversions, other gastrointestinal issues, and bloody stools.
+The most common reactions include – rash, colic, eczema, reflux, failure to thrive, vomiting, diarrhea, nursing aversions, bloody stools, excessively mucousy stools, constipation, and more.
+Deep dive into symptoms in Dr. Trill's free training here.

 Symptoms can begin soon after birth or develop in the months following.
 You need to understand this is not your fault and you had zero control over this.
 Also know that it will take time for your baby to heal, even after cutting out the triggers.

-Go easy on yourself Mama!
+Go easy on yourself!
 You’re doing an amazing job!

 Diaper Concerns

-Diapers can be an indicator of food allergies or intolerances and give you clues on how your baby is handling what you’re consuming in your diet.
+Diapers can be an indicator of food reactivity and give you clues on how your baby is handling what you’re consuming in your diet.
 However, you should not obsess over this and only use diapers as a guide to help you on your journey.

 Mucous in stools can be normal.